Jelmerro/Vieb/FAQ.md

 The Vieb build script does have the option to at least make builds with Widevine included, though I will not build these by default, as you need proprietary keys for Widevine to be accepted.
-If you want to make your own Vieb build with Widevine included you can do `node build.js --drm`, though keep in mind you still need to go through [these Castlab EVS instructions](https://github.com/castlabs/electron-releases/wiki/EVS) to play anything but development demos.
+If you want to make your own Vieb build with Widevine included you can do `node build.js --drm`, though keep in mind you still need to go through [these Castlabs EVS instructions](https://github.com/castlabs/electron-releases/wiki/EVS) to play anything but development demos.

 #### Why do I see ads on some sites (such as Youtube)?